google/temporian/docs/src/user_guide.md

 ## Graph and Operators

 Processing operations are performed by **Operators**.
-For instance, the [tp.simple_moving_average()](TODO: link) operator computes the [simple moving average](https://en.wikipedia.org/wiki/Moving_average) of each feature in an EventSet.
+For instance, the [`tp.simple_moving_average()`](https://temporian.readthedocs.io/en/latest/reference/temporian/core/operators/window/simple_moving_average/) operator computes the [simple moving average](https://en.wikipedia.org/wiki/Moving_average) of each feature in an `EventSet`.

 Operators are not executed individually, but rather combined to form an operator **Graph**.
-A graph takes one or multiple EventSets as input and produces one or multiple EventSets as output.
+A graph takes one or multiple `EventSets` as input and produces one or multiple `EventSets` as output.
 Graphs can contain an arbitrary number of operators, which can consume the ouput of other operators as input.
-You can see a graph as a computation graph where Nodes are operators.
+You can see a graph as a computation graph where `Nodes` are operators.

 TODO: Graph plot